 Feanolla contraceptive pills are designed for daily use.
 They are supplied in strips of 28 tablets, the backing for each pill is marked with a day of the week.
 Take each pill on its appropriate day at approximately the same time e.g. first thing in the morning.
 As soon as you have finished a strip of 28 pills, begin the next cycle of tablets on the following day.

 Feanolla is generally a safe form of contraception for women over the age of 18 and can be continued all the way to menopause (usually after the age of 45) when fertility naturally ceases.

 Feanolla is suitable for breastfeeding mothers and can be taken as little as 21 days after giving birth.
 If you are oestrogen intolerant, or suffer from difficult menstruation, a mini pill like Feanolla may be a better option than various combination pills that are currently available.

-When you complete your confidential medical questionnaire, our online GP will immediately review your health profile and check whether Feanolla is the right medication for your needs.
+When you complete your confidential medical questionnaire, our online Doctor will immediately review your health profile and check whether Feanolla is the right medication for your needs.
 If it is not suitable and we cannot approve your order, you may be recommended a different form of contraception.

 Please read the Side Effects section for full information about whether Feanolla is suitable for you.

 Each Feanolla pill contains a dosage of 75 micrograms of Desogestrel, a synthetic version of the female hormone progestin.
 Unlike combination pills, Feanolla does not contain oestrogen.
 Similar mini or POP pills include Zelleta, Cerazette and Cerelle

 Feanolla’s 75 microgram dosage of Desogestrel is generally considered to be a low dosage that is likely to produce fewer and milder side effects in most women.